pxlxingliang/abacus-test/README.md

 ```
 The avial modules are listed in the first line, and you can add some of them if needed.

-### 3.2 import collectdata.RESULT in your python script
+### 3.2 import RESULT in your python script
-You can also use this collectdata function in your python script by `from abacustest.lib_collectdata.collectdata import RESULT`.
+You can also use this collectdata function in your python script by `from abacustest import RESULT`.

 For example, if you want to collect the total energy, force, and stress from an ABACUS job, you can use the following code:
 ```
-from abacustest.lib_collectdata.collectdata import RESULT
+from abacustest import RESULT

 abacusresult = RESULT(fmt="abacus",path="abacusjob")
 # path is the path to the ABACUS job folder, such as "abacusjob"